Investment in Associates Definition

 - It is a bit complex to make the accounting for this method.
 A lot of time is required to gather and analyze, evaluate the figures and get the correct information.

-- The investor cannot show dividend from associates as revenue.
+- The investor cannot show dividends from associates as revenue.
 It can only be treated as a “reduction to investment” amount and not as a dividend income.

 Important Points to Note about Change in Investment in Associates